 It may not have the sweetness of an apple, but okra sure has many fans across the world.
 If you fancy superfoods, okra is one of the best foods to enjoy.
 Enjoy a good break from kale and spinach, and spice up your salads with delicious raw okra.

 Ladies’ finger plant has a long history.
 It was cultivated during the ancient Egyptian era that can be traced back to the 12th century BC.
 Okra seeds can be toasted and are often used as a coffee substitute.
 In the south, it’s an essential component to good Cajun cuisine.

 We’ve got an abundance of information about this southern staple.
-Keep reading to learn more about this fruit and find out how to grow it in your garden!
+Please keep reading to learn more about this fruit and find out how to grow it in your garden!

 Good Products At Amazon For Growing Okra:

 - Neem Bliss 100% Cold Pressed Neem Oil

 - NaturesGoodGuys Beneficial Nematodes

 - MycoStop Biofungicide